Philately in the Bournemouth Area Local Interest

 J R R Tolkein

 Tolkein holidayed in Bournemouth at the Miramar hotel for 30 years.
-He retired to Poole.
+He retired with his wife, Edith, to 19 Lakeside Road, Poole in 1968.
 His work "The Hobbit" SG2050 was featured in the Famous Children's family Novels issue of Great Britain on 21 July 1998.

 Alan Turing